pichim/PM2_PES_Board_Example/docs/markdown/ws3.md

                                    // is a defined potential
 ```

-4. Connect the ultrasonic sensor to the D3 pins on the PES board (see [PES Board pinmap](../datasheets/pes_board_peripherals.pdf))
+4. Connect the ultrasonic sensor to the D3 pins on the PES board (see [PES Board Pinmap](../datasheets/pes_board_peripherals.pdf))

 5. In the ``main`` function, it's essential to include the apropriate driver and create the ultrasonic sensor object along with a variable to store the value.
-For more details refer to [Ultrasonic distance sernsor](../markdown/ultrasonic_sensor.md)
+For more details refer to [Ultrasonic Distance Sernsor](../markdown/ultrasonic_sensor.md)

 ```
 #include "pm2_drivers/UltrasonicSensor.h"